tmot987/Scenes-Understanding/README.md

 The file 'ASP_agent.sp' gives a CR-Prolog implementation of the robotic domain representation used in the experiments.

+The file 'ASP_agent_with(out).sp' gives a CR-Prolog implementation of the robotic domain representation with 5 axioms missing for being learned using the 'axiom_learn.py' algorithm.

+The algorithm 'axiom_learn.py' provides the code for tree induction and extraction of missing causal laws and executability conditions.

 The file 'Lenet.py' gives the Lenet implemetation used in the experiments.

 The file 'Alexnet.py' gives the Alexnet implemetation used in the experiments.